-Here’s what those mentions looks like over the course of the past year, broken out weekly:
+Here’s what those mentions look like over the course of the past year, broken out weekly:

 If you look closely at the weekly view, you can make out the rhythm of each league’s season.
 Chatter around MLB (dark blue line) remains relatively steady throughout the season that starts in March and dies down after the playoffs in October.
 Mentions of the NHL (red line) stay at a consistently low level throughout the long season, only ticking above mentions of any of the other leagues for the Stanley Cup Finals in June.

 While the NFL and NBA have about the same number of total mentions, the NFL (orange line) sees the biggest spikes of all four leagues.
-Total volume of mentions taper down dramatically, however, after the Super Bowl in February, giving the NBA (light blue line) its time to shine.
+The total volume of mentions tapers down dramatically, however, after the Super Bowl in February, giving the NBA (light blue line) its time to shine.
 Let’s dig a little deeper.